Photo Workshops in Newfoundland

 The Best Of Western Newfoundland and Iceberg Alley

 Workshop - June 15 to June 23, 2019

-Join Me on the east coast of Canada as we track down icebergs on their journey south, migratory whales that are on their journey north, and timeless lighthouses throughout the pristine landscapes along the northern coastline of Newfoundland.
+Join Me on the east coast of Canada as we track down icebergs on their journey south, migratory whales that are on their journey north, and timeless lighthouses throughout the pristine landscapes along the northern and western coastlines of Newfoundland.

 Dates of Workshop: June 25 to July 2, 2019

 Availability: SOLD OUT - WAITLIST AVAILABLE

 This Muench Workshops trip is going to be ideal for the photographer that wants to take those photos of the quindescential east coast, colourful buildings along the coastal waterways.
 As an added bonus we will take you to North Americas largest colony of Puffins that you can photograph form land and put you up close and personal with humpback whales that will be swimming around the icebergs off the east coast of Newfoundland.